 Visitors to southeast Arizona can count on us for two things: plentiful sunshine and really, really good authentic Mexican food.
 It may come as a surprise, then, that we can also boast being home to several wineries that produce award-winning wines.
 Arizona’s only official American Viticulture Area is located about an hour south and east of Tucson in what would otherwise be strictly a ranch town.
 The Sonoita/Elgin area is home to ten tasting rooms–some of which, unfortunately, offer visitors a better tasting experience than others.
-As a frequent visitor to Sonoita’s tasting rooms, I’m here today to help steer you towards the Sonoita wineries that I’ve found to be the most consistent in both quality of wines and friendliness of tasting room attendants.
-These wineries, I believe, represent the best wineries in Sonoita.
+As a frequent visitor to the area, I’m here today to help steer you towards the Sonoita wineries that I’ve found to be the most consistent in both quality of wines and friendliness of tasting room attendants.
+These Sonoita wineries, I believe, represent the best of the best.

 Callaghan Vineyards – 336 Elgin Road, Elgin, Arizona